zoomoid/waveman/README.md

 Generates visualizations of audio files like SoundCloud with some Python magic.

-Requires `libsndfile` & `ffmpeg` to read audio format other than pure waves if used in host mode.
+Requires `libsndfile` & `ffmpeg` to read audio formats other than pure waves if used in host mode.

 Otherwise just run the docker image and mount the audio file as volume.